pitapun/Projects/Stock Checker/README.md

 # Stock Checker

-An mobile application to scan an barcode on product and check if any inventory in stock.
+An mobile application to scan a barcode on a product and check if there is any inventory in stock.
 Tech: Cordova, nodejs, angularjs@1.x

 There are two parts need to be developed
 - Back end API develop with nodejs and connect to mssql database to read inventory.